fread-ink/epub-cfi-resolver/README.md

 ## Resolver

 The resolver only finds the relevant node and hands off any relevant information from the parser (e.g. offset into a text node).
 Currently the resolver prefers node IDs over child index number when locating nodes (if both are present) and completely ignores Text Location Assertions in favor of the offset number.
 Honestly it seems unclear what to do if Text Location Assertion fails.
 Should we scan forward and backward through the text to find matching text?
 If so, how far?
 What if the assertion isn't a unique occurrence in the text?

-If a node is specified using child node index 0 (e.g. `epubcfi(/0)`) or a number which is one higher than the total number of children, then the resolver currently just returns the first or last child respectively.
-The resolver is supposed to resolve to a location before the first node, or after the last node, but currently this is not implemented and instead references to the first or last node are returned.
+The only simple action to take is to throw an error, but that would mean that the user clicks a link and either nothing happens or they get an error.
+Isn't it better that the link takes them somewhere that's probably close to where they expect to go?

 # About EPUB-CFI